fportantier/hacking-with-habu/source/user/know-your-environment.rst

        // The other network interfaces... //

-This can be used not only to list your NICs, but also to know if habu is detecting correctly all your network interfaces.
+This can be used not only to list your NICs, but also to know if Habu is detecting correctly all your network interfaces.